Hong Xiuquan: Rebellion and the Heavenly Kingdom

-After establishing his capital at Nanjing, Hong implemented an ambitious reform and modernization program.
+After establishing the capital, Hong implemented an ambitious reform and modernization program.
 He created an elaborate civil bureaucracy, reformed the calendar used in his kingdom, outlawed opium use, and introduced a number of reforms designed to make women more socially equal to men.
 Hong ruled by making frequent proclamations from his Heavenly Palace, demanding strict compliance with various moral and religious rules.
 Most trade was suppressed, and some communal land ownership was introduced.
 Polygamy was forbidden and men and women were separated, although Hong and other leaders maintained groups of concubines.

 Yang Xiuqing, also known as the "Eastern King", was a fellow Taiping leader who had directed successful military campaigns, and who often claimed to speak with the voice of God.
 Hong became increasingly suspicious of Yang's ambitions and his network of spies.
-In 1856, he and others in the Taiping élite had Yang and his family murdered in a purge that subsequently spun out of control, resulting in the further purge of its main perpetrator Wei Changhui.
+In 1856, he and others in the Taiping elite had Yang and his family murdered in a purge know known as the Tianjing incident.
+That action subsequently spun out of control, resulting in the further purge of its main perpetrator Wei Changhui.

 Following a failed attempt by the Taiping rebels to take Shanghai in 1860, Qing government forces, aided by Western officers, slowly gained ground.